janymuong/alx-system_engineering-devops/0x0B-ssh/ssh_guide/README.md

 # SSH - guide:

-In this context `SSH` enables you establish remote communication between systems[client and remote host/server] - to spawn a remote shell.
+In this context `SSH` enables you establish remote communication between systems[client and remote host/server].
+You can spawn a remote shell in this using `SSH` protocol.

 ## Prerequisites

 - all your Bash script files must be executable - i.e. do: `$ chmod +x filename`
-- the first line of all your Bash scripts should be exactly #!/usr/bin/env bash
+- the first line of all your Bash scripts should be exactly `#!/usr/bin/env bash`

-> environment:
+- environment:
 >> - Ubuntu 20.04 LTS
 >> - Bash shell
 >> - Puppet